Stand with Ukraine flag

 • Checking device activity - enables monitoring the activity of each connected device:

-• Inactivity timeout - device inactivity time after which the gateway will disconnect the device;
+• Inactivity timeout (in seconds) - device inactivity time after which the gateway will disconnect the device.

-• Inactivity check period - periodicity of device activity check.
+• Inactivity check period (in seconds) - periodicity of device activity check.

-• Min pack send delay - delay between sending packets (Decreasing this setting results in increased CPU usage);
+• Min pack send delay (in milliseconds) - delay between sending packets (Decreasing this setting results in increased CPU usage).

-• Check connectors’ configuration - the period of time when the configuration of the connectors will be checked for a change.
+• Check connectors’ configuration (in seconds) - the period of time when the configuration of the connectors will be checked for a change.

-If you click on the Connectors configuration button on the gateway dashboard in the Navigation Panel, you will be transferred to the Connectors configuration dashboard.
+If you click on the Connectors configuration button on the gateway page in the Navigation Panel, you will be transferred to the Connectors configuration page.

 • Connectors list - basic information and control elements of all created connectors are displayed here: